GMRAYA/IIM-Skills/Technical_writing_class.md

 ### Footnote

-Use a footnote to provide additional information or to give credit to a source.^[This is a sample footnote.]
+Use a footnote to provide additional information or to give credit to a source.^[1]
+[^1]: This is a footnote content

 ### Emoji